kangminsukdotcom/blog/content/interview.md

                 q5: "What was your childhood dream?",
                 q6: "What does ‘success’ mean to you?",
                 q7: "When you were hurt or struggled with studies, parenting, work, or people, how did you cope?",
-                q8: "If you could go back in time, what would you tell your younger self??",
+                q8: "If you could go back in time, what would you tell your younger self?",
                 q9: "In what kind of environment would you like to face death?
 What do you want your funeral to be like?",
                 q10: "If it were the last moment of your life, what would you like to say to your loved ones?"
             };